Thank you!

 STEM Camp Foundation Grant Applications Closed

-Elementary teachers interested in applying for STEM grants should watch our website for an announcement in September about STEM Camp Foundation FALL GRANTS 2024.
+Elementary teachers interested in applying for STEM grants should watch our website for an announcement in January 2025 about STEM Camp Foundation grants.

 SPRING 2024 Grants OPEN!